25 Ways to Save on Gas while Camping

 Nope, we just got ourcamper last year, so we are looking forward to camping.

-As for us, we will still camp and travel a lot.
-We just adjusted our June travel plans and will be traveling much further from home in order to enjoy the beach with friends.
-Like Dana said above, time with the kids is limited and we want to create lasting memories.
+As for us, we will continue to camp and travel extensively.
+We adjusted our June plans and will be traveling much further from home to enjoy the beach with friends.
+Like Dana said above, time with the kids is limited, and we want to create lasting memories.